Book A Techaroo

 How To Avoid Being A Victim To Online Scams

-Money is the source of all evil as they say, and it's no wonder the internet is rife with corruption and scams.
-Criminals, which are often tech-savvy people, invent ways to rob people of everything they've worked hard for.
-The way we are using internet based applications these days makes us highly vulnerable to online scams.
-We need to be more alert, cautious, and smart with our browsing habits as these malicious internet organisations are constantly evolving and changing how they deliver scam content to us.
-Luckily there are some common obvious signs that can be used to determine if something is a more likely a scam, however, until you train your eye to spot the intent you will always fall victim.
-Below you'll find a few common internet scams that will hopefully allow you to browse the web more freely, this list is by no means complete, so treat everything you do online as if it were a scam and you will soon learn to be more vigilant.
+Money is often called the source of all evil, and it's no wonder the internet is rife with corruption and scams.
+Criminals—often tech-savvy individuals—invent ways to rob people of everything they've worked hard for.
+The way we use internet-based applications these days makes us highly vulnerable to online scams.
+We need to be alert, cautious, and smart with our browsing habits, as malicious internet organizations are constantly evolving how they deliver scam content.
+Luckily, there are some common signs that can help you identify scams.
+However, until you train your eye to spot intent, you may fall victim.
+Below you'll find a few common internet scams that can help you browse more safely.
+This list is by no means complete, so treat everything you do online with caution and vigilance.

 Letter Scam

-Internet criminals don't always originate from 1st world countries, many of the scams are from people living in poorer countries where the exchange rate for foreign money makes scamming people very profitable.
-A very common scam involves a letter from a government official, sometimes even royalty from countries such as Nigeria.
-These criminal organisations will write very heartfelt letters requesting help in order to recover some money in a country outside of theirs.
-Their scam usually involves the victim depositing a certain amount of money into the account of the criminal in order to release millions of dollars from an offshore banking account of which the victim will be offered a percentage.
-This is simply not true.
-Once they have the victims money, their communication stops and the user is left wondering what happen.
+Internet criminals don’t always originate from first-world countries.
+Many scams come from poorer countries where the exchange rate makes scamming profitable.
+A common scam involves a letter from a government official or royalty, often from countries such as Nigeria.
+These criminals write heartfelt letters requesting help to recover money from offshore accounts.
+The victim is asked to deposit money into the scammer’s account to release millions of dollars, of which the victim supposedly receives a percentage.
+This is simply false.
+Once the criminals have your money, communication stops and you're left wondering what happened.

 Phishing Scams